Are you one of those who let out a sigh of exasperation every time you’re assigned an essay?

 So, for instance, at a time like this, when the coronavirus pandemic has taken the world by storm, you can choose a topic related to COVID-19, such as addressing its impact on the environment, wildlife, mental health, or the economy.

 Preliminary research refers to the process of doing top-level research on the topics you’ve narrowed down just to understand if there’s enough information online to help you form an argument and prove your stance.

 You don’t want to pick a topic, start the argumentative essay and then realize that there’s hardly any research data online to help you move further.

-So, do some reading by looking into websites, journals, research papers and published studies.
-Leverage this step to evaluate existing information and get an idea on how you can formulate your argument accordingly.
+So, do some reading by looking into websites, journals, research papers, and published studies.
+Leverage this step to evaluate existing information and get an idea of how you can formulate your argument accordingly.

 4. Potential to address both sides

 A winning argumentative essay is one wherein you’re able to take a firm stance and prove your point of view to the reader.